jonnathangriffin/jonnathangriffin.github.io/post.md

 ---
 # Page settings
-layout: documentation-archive # Choose layout: "default", "homepage" or "documentation-archive"
+layout: post-archive # Choose layout: "default", "homepage" or "post-archive"
-title: Documentation # Define a title of your page
+title: post # Define a title of your page
 description: # Define a description of your page
 keywords: # Define keywords for search engines